 Generally speaking, textured or matte finish tiles are less slippery than smooth or shiny tiles - something to keep in mind when choosing floor tiles, especially in areas prone to moisture, like kitchens, bathrooms, and entryways.
 With that said, many people still use polished marbles and porcelains in these areas and feel the look achieved with these products outweighs the lack of slip resistance.
 While many products can be shopped for online, tile is one of those things that you need to literally come in to “touch and feel".

 Rustic or stone-looking tiles are extremely popular because they fit in with any decor and are excellent at hiding dirt.
 Marbleized tiles lend a more formal look.
 Tumbled marble is a timeless look that fits with many different styles.
 White “subway" tiles are still just as popular as ever.
 Newer products such as glass and metal tiles are now frequently used in conjunction with ceramic tile and natural stone to create a unique and striking installation.
 Visit one of our showrooms and let a design consultant show you how different materials can be combined to make your project special.

 Choosing a Grout:

 Grout is available in a wide variety of colors.
 Using a grout that matches the tile tends to make the grout lines disappear; usually this is the recommended method for a clean and cohesive aesthetic.
 Using a contrasting color makes the individual tiles stand out for a more dramatic look.
 Also ask your design consultant about stain proof grout for those hard to keep clean areas and grout colorants to rejuvenate old or dirty grout.

 With all of these options, the choice can be overwhelming.
-You may want to visit our Design Gallery section for inspiration and ideas, or come in to your local Best Tile showroom to see the selection for yourself and schedule a time to meet with a member of our design staff.
+You may want to visit our Design Gallery section for inspiration and ideas, or come in to your local Tile Ameica showroom to see the selection for yourself and schedule a time to meet with a member of our design staff.